-In His word, God makes it clear that we were by nature children of wrath; following Satan, and “living” as dead people that oozed death in all we did (Ephesians 2:1-3).
-This is pretty extreme, but it is a truthful representation of who we are without Jesus, and an accurate description of God’s prescription for what we deserve.
-In John’s revelation of Jesus and things to come he records how God expresses His wrath towards people who worship the beast.
+God makes it clear that we were by nature children of wrath; following Satan, and “living” as dead people that oozed death in all we did (Ephesians 2:1-3).
+This is pretty extreme, but it truthfully represents who we are without Jesus, and describes God’s prescription for what we deserve.

 “9 And another angel, a third, followed them, saying with a loud voice, “If anyone worships the beast and its image and receives a mark on his forehead or on his hand, 10 he also will drink the wine of God’s wrath, poured full strength into the cup of his anger, and he will be tormented with fire and sulfur in the presence of the holy angels and in the presence of the Lamb.
 11 And the smoke of their torment goes up forever and ever, and they have no rest, day or night, these worshipers of the beast and its image, and whoever receives the mark of its name.”
 (Revelation 14:9-11)

 There is a cup in God’s hand that is filled with wrath.